-Suspected when serum (blood sample) or urine electrophoresis shows monoclonal component of light chains (> 95%) (Myeloma.
+Suspected when serum (blood test) or urine electrophoresis shows light chain monoclonal component (> 95%) (Myeloma.
 Mb.
 Waldenstrøm) and proteinuria or other suspicious symptoms and findings are identified (see above).
 Amyloid tissue consists of light chains.
 Nephrotic syndrome with high protein excretion in urine is often detected.
 Bone marrow biopsy is often done as part of the investigation.

-One can prevent AA amyloidosis by using effective drugs against the basic disease over time.
-If AA amyloidosis is detected, it may still be effective to intensify the treatment of the basic disease.
-It is attempted to achieve a serum SAA level (in blood) of <10 mg / liter.
-CRP can be used as surrogate marker.
+AA amyloidosis can be prevented by the use of effective drugs against the underlying disease over time.
+If AA amyloidosis is detected, intensifying treatment of the underlying disease may still have an effect.
+Attempts are made to achieve a serum SAA level (in blood) <10 mg / liter.
+CRP can be used as a surrogate marker.

 - By Family Mediterranean Fever (FMF) er Colchicine an effective drug that will be used continuously

 - In case of chronic inflammatory autoimmune disease, immunosuppressive treatment is important.
 Methotrexate and biological drugs such as TNF inhibitors, rituximab and especially tocilizumab (RoActemra) has been shown to be effective in removing serum amyoid A and can be considered as more specific therapy for amyloid potency.

 Amyloidosis can be followed up med 123I - scintigraphy examinations.
 Regular checks of blood and urine are also done.
 The follow-up should reveal active inflammation and show that internal organs are functioning normally.